rationalpointofview/rpov/_posts/2016-01-14-mental-lattice-discipline-mathematics-size-and-limits.md

 **__How to use this mental Model__**:

-**Useful to: to predict how physical object property change when the size scale up or down.
+Useful to: to predict how physical object property change when the size scale up or down.

-Mental short cuts/Simulation:
+__Mental short cuts/Simulation:__

 Assuming the object is uniform and make of same material,

+weight = A * Volume, and Volume is 3D thing

+strength = B * Cross Section Area, Cross Section Area is a 2D thing

+edge/length, is one D thing;

 Calculation and formular is [here](https://docs.google.com/spreadsheets/d/1Bj072Cx4gliAmOboTB3R7K49L3rp7-52DU6ONCK9RiA/edit#gid=0):

-weight = A * Volume

-strength = B * Cross Section Area

 * When Object made of the same material scale up in size( Become Larger):